godot-rust/gdext/ReadMe.md

 design patterns that come in handy for day-to-day game development.
 To counter bugs, we use an elaborate CI suite including clippy, unit tests, engine integration tests and memory sanitizers.
 Even hot-reload is tested!

-At the moment, there is experimental support for [Wasm], [Android] and [iOS], but documentation and tooling is still lacking.
+At the moment, there is experimental support for [Wasm], [Android], [iOS] and [visionOS], but documentation and tooling is still lacking.
 Contributions are very welcome!